Gino Capponi: Biography

 The Capponi was an illustrious Florentine aristocratic family, and is mentioned as early as 1250; it acquired great wealth as a mercantile and banking firm, and many of its members distinguished themselves in the service of the republic and the Medicis (see Piero Capponi), and later in that of the house of Lorraine.

-Gino was the son of the Marquis Pier Roberto Capponi, a nobleman greatly attached to the reigning grand duke of Tuscany, Ferdinand III and also son of Maria Madalena Frescobaldi Capponi, foundress of the Passionist Sister.
+Gino was the son of the Marquis Pier Roberto Capponi, a nobleman greatly attached to the reigning grand duke of Tuscany, Ferdinand III and also the son of Maria Madalena Frescobaldi Capponi, foundress of the Passionist Sister.
 When that prince was deposed by the French in 1799 the Capponi family followed him into exile at Vienna, where they remained until he exchanged his rights to the grand duchy for a German principality (1803).
 The Capponi then returned to Florence, and in 1811 Gino married the marchesina Giulia Vernaccia.
 Although the family were very anti-French, Gino was chosen with other notables to pay homage to Napoleon in Paris in 1813.
 On the fall of Napoleon, Ferdinand returned to Tuscany (September 1814), but the restoration proved less reactionary there than in any other part of Italy.

 Young Capponi was well received at court, but not satisfied with the life of a mere man of fashion, he devoted himself to serious study and foreign travel.
 After sundry journeys in Italy he again visited Paris in 1818, and then went to England.
 He became deeply interested in English institutions, and carefully studied the constitution, the electoral system, university life, and industrial organization.
 At Edinburgh he met Francis Jeffrey, the editor of the Edinburgh Review, and conceived a desire to found a similar review in Italy.
 Besides knowing Jeffrey he made the acquaintance of many prominent statesmen and men of letters, including Lord John Russell, the duke of Bedford, Dugald Stewart, and Ugo Foscolo.
 This visit had a great effect in forming his character, and while it made him an ardent Anglophile, he realized more and more the distressing conditions of his own country.